fabOnReact/react-native-wear-connectivity/README.md

 yarn install
 ```

-Run the app on the WearOS Emulator:
+Run the app on the Android Emulator:

 ```sh
 yarn rnv run -p android